GOATNetwork/bitvm2-node/circuits/README.md

 State Chain represents the L2's state transition, which checks the EVM's execution, withdrawal transaction inclusion and sequencers' aggrement.

 We generate `state-chain-proof` periodically, like by 5 GOAT EVM blocks.
-Optionally, the block may contain a `initWithdraw` transaction.
+Optionally, the block may contain a `proceedWithdraw` transaction.

-* Kick off a withdrawl on L2.
+* Submit the `proceedWithdraw` transaction on GOAT Network.

-* Generate state-chain proof

-If there are some `initWithdraw` transactions, configure `GRAPH_IDS` and `GRAPH_BLOCK_NUMBERS` by sparating them by comma.
+* Generate state-chain proof.
+If there are some `proceedWithdraw` transactions, configure `GRAPH_IDS` and `GRAPH_BLOCK_NUMBERS` by sparating them by comma.

 ```
+# Required if applied
 #export GRAPH_IDS="0x00112233445566778899aabbccddeeff"
 #export GRAPH_BLOCK_NUMBERS=9344536